-Ethnic inequalities in maternal and neonatal healthcare provision are increasingly being recognized.^{1,2} In the United Kingdom (UK), maternal mortality is two times higher for women from an Asian background and almost four times higher among Black women than women of White ethnicity.1 Similarly, there are ethnic inequalities in neonatal mortality within the UK (with 2.94, 2.22, and 1.68 neonatal deaths per 1000 live births for Black, Asian and White neonates respectively) and stillbirth (with 7.52, 5.15, and 3.30 stillbirths per 1000 births for Black, Asian and White babies respectively).2 Awareness is increasing that Black and Asian neonates may be disadvantaged by routine neonatal assessments that are based on normative White populations.3 Concerns have particularly been raised over neonatal assessments that require assessment of skin color, which is subject to observer and potential racial bias.^{4,5} maximal possible score of 10^6 .
-In particular, a score of 0 on the appearance component is defined as the neonate's skin being "blue all over", a score of 1 as "centrally pink with blue extremities", and a score of 2 as the skin being "pink all over".6 The Apgar score is extensively used across the world, as a standardized, convenient way for healthcare providers to report neonatal condition at birth.7 In general, an Apgar score of \geq 7 indicates the neonate was born in a good condition, while a score of \leq 3 is very low and indicates that the neonate was in a poor condition at birth.7 The reliability of the Apgar score is however questioned,8 particularly that the subjective assessment of skin color may disadvantage neonates with darker skin tones.
-To determine wellbeing more accurately in African, Caribbean, and Asian neonates' researchers have suggested extended assessment is needed.6
+Ethnic inequalities in maternal and neonatal healthcare provision are increasingly being recognized.
+In the United Kingdom (UK), maternal mortality is two times higher for women from an Asian background and almost four times higher among Black women than women of White ethnicity.
+Similarly, there are ethnic inequalities in neonatal mortality within the UK (with 2.94, 2.22, and 1.68 neonatal deaths per 1000 live births for Black, Asian and White neonates respectively) and stillbirth (with 7.52, 5.15, and 3.30 stillbirths per 1000 births for Black, Asian and White babies respectively).
+Awareness is increasing that Black and Asian neonates may be disadvantaged by routine neonatal assessments that are based on normative White populations.
+Concerns have particularly been raised over neonatal assessments that require assessment of skin color, which is subject to observer and potential racial bias.

 The Apgar score is a routine perinatal practice which includes skin color assessment.
+The Apgar score assesses five components: the neonate's heart rate, respiratory effort, reflex irritability, muscle tone, and appearance.
+The birth attendant attributes a score of 0-2 to each of these five components at 1 and 5 min after the birth, with a maximal possible score of $10^6$ .
+In particular, a score of 0 on the appearance component is defined as the neonate's skin being "blue all over", a score of 1 as "centrally pink with blue extremities", and a score of 2 as the skin being "pink all over".
+The Apgar score is extensively used across the world, as a standardized, convenient way for healthcare providers to report neonatal condition at birth.
+In general, an Apgar score of $\leq 3$ is very low and indicates that the neonate was in a poor condition at birth.
+The reliability of the Apgar score is however questioned, particularly that the subjective assessment of skin color may disadvantage neonates with darker skin tones.
+To determine wellbeing more accurately in African, Caribbean, and Asian neonates' researchers have suggested extended assessment is needed.

-The Apgar score assesses five components: the neonate's heart rate, respiratory effort, reflex irritability, muscle tone, and appearance.6 The birth attendant attributes a score of 0-2 to each of these five components at 1 and 5 min after the birth, with a insufficient to ascertain neonatal oxygenation.^{10,11} Pulse oximetry utilizes a non-invasive approach to assess oxygenation.
-Screening newborns with pulse oximetry is routinely recommended to identify heart conditions that may not be detected on visual examination.12 However, pulse oximeters have mainly been calibrated on White skin.13 Racial bias in pulse oximetry has been suggested to place Black adults at increased risk of occult hypoxemia.14 These inequalities in healthcare provision were particularly highlighted during the COVID-19 pandemic, where inconsistencies in technology such as pulse oximeters resulted in dark skinned individuals having a greater likelihood of inaccurate readings.^{15,16}
+Concerns have also been raised around the detection of neonatal hypoxia.
+This is typically portrayed as a neonate's lips or skin appearing "blue" or "pale".
+It is difficult to diagnose poor oxygenation in infants through visual assessment alone, with reliability varying between clinicians, including in darker skinned infants.
+Guidelines recommend that observation of skin color is insufficient to ascertain neonatal oxygenation.
+Pulse oximetry utilizes a non-invasive approach to assess oxygenation.
+Screening newborns with pulse oximetry is routinely recommended to identify heart conditions that may not be detected on visual examination.
+However, pulse oximeters have mainly been calibrated on White skin.
+Racial bias in pulse oximetry has been suggested to place Black adults at increased risk of occult hypoxemia.
+These inequalities in healthcare provision were particularly highlighted during the COVID-19 pandemic, where inconsistencies in technology such as pulse oximeters resulted in dark skinned individuals having a greater likelihood of inaccurate readings.